 10. Do You Have a Variety of Images for Each Product?

-What this means: Don’t include one image of your product.
+Don’t include only one image of your product.
 Show it from all angles, including close-up views.
 Use “lifestyle” images to show someone wearing or using the product.
 If a variety of colours are available, use a professional photographer if you can.
 At the very least, set up proper lighting, so that colours are as true to life as possible.

 11. Have You Optimized All Images?